Faculty

 Karen Lau began her cello studies at the age of seven.
 A graduate of the Sichuan Conservatory of Music, Karen earned her Masters and Doctoral degrees in cello performance from the Catholic University of America.
 Her primary teachers included Michael Mermagen, Sara Male, and Shi-Dong Luo, with additional studies with Hai-Ye Ni and Amit Peled.

 Karen attended the Vivace Music Festival on full scholarship from 2006-2008.
 From 2005-2009, Karen held the rank of assistant professor at the Sichuan Conservatory of Music.
-She has performed and taught at a wide variety of venues throughout Asia and the United States such as the Xiamen University Chamber Music Festival, the Kennedy Center, NPR Studios, Music at Penn Alps, and the National Gallery of Art.
+She has performed and taught at a wide variety of venues throughout Asia and the United States such as the Xiamen University Chamber Music Festival, the Kennedy Center, NPR Studios, Fairmont Chamber Music Society, Music at Penn Alps, and the National Gallery of Art.
+She taught orchestra classes and general music at Washington County Public School in Maryland.
 She also has given cello workshops at Langley High School and Patrick Henry College.
+She joined the Black Dimond Philharmonic as principal cello since 2018.

 Since 2013, Karen has been teaching strings-related courses at Frostburg State University, where she founded the Frostburg State University Summer Music Academy in 2016.
-In addition to her performing and teaching activities, Karen has been training in Alexander Technique since 2014.
-Also, she has trained in Craniosacral Therapy.
+In addition to her performing and teaching activities, Karen has been training in Alexander Technique since 2014, and is now an internationally certified teacher of the Alexander Technique.
+In 2023, she presented a lecture on Alexander Technique at the XIX World Saxophone Congress in Las Palms, Spain.
+She has also trained in Craniosacral Therapy.

 Dr. Avery Pettigrew